hsharabani/panda/README.md

 ## Improvement Ideas:

-1. Get the executable binary name from configuration like scala.config.
+1. Get the executable binary location from configuration like scala.config.
-2. Remove Await.result() from EventActor to wait for each counter results.
+2. Better lifecycle handling for actors.
-3. Persist the statics into a database for the case that it will crash.
+3. Persist the statistics into a database for the case that it will crash.